CPetrarca75/Pong/README.md

 # Pong
 Pong game created through pygame:

-There are still a few glitches with the code such as the the end screen failing and also the ball_ocllision can be buggy.
+There are still a few glitches with the code as primarily the ball_collision can be buggy.

 Overall can play an intereactive game with one other player